OliverLeitner/qemu-scripts/README.md

 - openbsd.sh:
     - openbsd does have problems with all sound cards except the usb option. also, like with all other bsd's xorg video accel only works with vmware-svga.
+    - the default FFS filesystem is performing rather poorly, use ufs if possible.

 - rpi.sh/rpi-dtb.sh:
     - you are obviously limited by the architecture, no kvm accel, not more than 1 Gigabyte of RAM.